 It's a philosophy that keeps us true to who we are and what we do.
-We love winter sports and continue to scratch that itch with everything from hoodies to custom snowboards, but it didn't take us long to venture below the snowline and become a mainstream casual and fitness brand that now has devotees across the globe.
+We love winter sports and continue to scratch that itch with everything from hoodies to limited edition snowboards, but it didn't take long for us to venture below the snowline and produce casual and fitness clothes which are now worn across the globe.

 Our influences are international.
 We're based in Australia, have UK roots and our first manufacturing partnership was sealed in the USA (on a hill in Griffith Park, overlooking LA).

 These Aus-UK-US influences permeate our products in a very real sense as we have members of our team based in these three places.
 From edgy Dark Sentinel street designs to DSent performance gear for the athletics track, to UV-safe swimwear for kids, whatever your thing, you can be sure we have the gear for you, and the clothes will be distinctive, hard-wearing, unique.

 The first DSent products were produced with spending a day on the ski slopes in mind.
 Dark Sentinel was the off-piste let-your-hair-down side of the brand; after all, if you work hard, it's only right that you should get to play hard.